 Setup and Requirements

-Measuring the average power consumption of a radio device, such as a Meshtastic node, requires some equipment and knowledge.
+Measuring the average power consumption of a radio device, such as a Meshtastic ESP32 node, requires appropriate equipment and basic power measurement knowledge.

 Power Meter

-You need a way to measure power.
-This could be a bench power supply that shows voltage and current readings, a dedicated USB power meter, or another similar tool.
-The key point is that you must be able to read either volts and amps or watts over time.
-(Measuring over time means tracking power consumption continuously, not just taking instant readings.)
-Also, make sure your meter is sensitive enough to measure the low currents your device may draw—for example, some nodes consume as low as 0.005A at 5V.
-The most important feature is that the meter can record amp-hours or watt-hours, as a typical multimeter does not have this capability.
+To measure power usage accurately, you need a reliable power meter.
+This could be a bench power supply with voltage and current readings, a USB power meter, or similar tools.
+The key is being able to read volts, amps, or watts over time.
+Continuous tracking is essential—not just instant readings.
+Ensure your meter is sensitive enough to detect low current draw, as some Meshtastic nodes consume as little as 0.005A at 5V.
+The most important feature is the ability to record amp-hours or watt-hours, which typical multimeters cannot do.

 What Are We Measuring?

 Power is measured in watts.
-To find out how much power your device consumes, you multiply volts by amps to get watts.
-For example, 5V multiplied by 50mA equals 250mW (or 5V x 0.05A = 0.25W).
-This number represents power consumption at a particular instant and technically means the power consumed over one hour.
-However, this snapshot isn’t enough because radio devices like Meshtastic nodes spend most time receiving and less time transmitting, with transmissions drawing considerably more power.
-Measuring only the receive power and assuming that constant consumption would ignore the higher power used in transmissions.
-Hence, what’s needed is the average power consumption over time, which is expressed in watt-hours.
-For instance, if a device consumes 250mW for one hour, over a 24-hour period it consumes 24 x 250mW = 6000mWh, or 6Wh.
+To calculate how much power your ESP32 device consumes, multiply volts by amps.
+For example, 5V × 50mA = 250mW (or 0.25W).
+This represents instantaneous power consumption, but Meshtastic nodes operate in varying states—mostly receiving, occasionally transmitting, which uses significantly more power.
+Therefore, measuring only receive mode is insufficient.
+What’s needed is the average power consumption over time, expressed in watt-hours.
+For instance, if a node consumes 250mW for one hour, over 24 hours it uses 6Wh.

 Duty Cycle

-Radios use less power when receiving, and significantly more when transmitting.
-Duty cycle defines the percentage of time the radio is transmitting during a given period.
-This could be 5%, 10%, 25%, or another value, depending on your application.
-Instead of calculating average power based on datasheet values for receive and transmit modes, it’s better to perform a real test measuring power consumption over time.
-Run the test for at least one hour; longer tests (2-6 hours) provide more accurate results if they reflect real operating conditions.
+Meshtastic radios consume less power when receiving, and much more when transmitting.
+The duty cycle defines the percentage of time the ESP32 node is transmitting.
+This could be 5%, 10%, or 25%, depending on your use case.
+Instead of relying on datasheet values, perform a real-time power test over at least one hour.
+Longer tests (2–6 hours) yield more accurate results under realistic Meshtastic network conditions.

 Test Conditions

-Testing is simple but requires understanding how Meshtastic works behind the scenes.
+Testing is straightforward but requires understanding how Meshtastic nodes behave in a mesh network.

 Background Network Activity

-Meshtastic nodes regularly send data packets in the background.
-These are not user messages but network beacons that indicate a node's presence and location (for GPS-enabled nodes).
+Meshtastic ESP32 nodes regularly send network beacons in the background.
+These are not user messages but signals indicating node presence and GPS location.
 Other nodes acknowledge these beacons.
-This baseline network traffic consumes power through both receiving and transmitting, regardless of manual message sending.
-Some of these transmissions can be disabled or reduced, but they must be considered as ongoing power use.
+This baseline traffic involves both receiving and transmitting, contributing to overall power consumption.
+While some transmissions can be reduced, they must be accounted for in your power usage analysis.

 Simulated Testing

-To simulate actual message traffic, adjust how often the device broadcasts GPS location updates—this mimics manual messages on the network.
-The default broadcast interval is 2 minutes for GPS nodes and 15 minutes for nodes with fixed positions.
-Shortening this interval increases transmission frequency, which increases power use.
-This setting can be adjusted via mobile apps or CLI.
-Use this feature to simulate message traffic automatically during the test.
+To simulate message traffic, adjust how often the Meshtastic node broadcasts GPS location updates.
+Default intervals are 2 minutes for GPS-enabled nodes and 15 minutes for fixed-position nodes.
+Shortening this interval increases transmission frequency and power usage.
+You can adjust this via the Meshtastic mobile app or CLI to simulate realistic traffic during testing.

 Fixed Position Broadcast Interval

-Solar base stations often lack GPS modules because their location is fixed, and GPS consumes considerable power.
+Solar-powered base stations often lack GPS modules to save power.
 In Meshtastic, you can manually set a node’s fixed coordinates.
-Nodes with fixed locations broadcast their position every 15 minutes by default (four updates per hour).
-To simulate more messages—for example, 16 per hour—reduce the broadcast interval to 3 minutes; for 56 messages per hour, set it to 1 minute.
+These nodes broadcast their location every 15 minutes by default.
+To simulate more frequent messaging, reduce the interval to 3 minutes (16 messages/hour) or 1 minute (56 messages/hour).

 Example Test Condition With Node Settings

-Start the test at a round time (for example, on the hour or quarter-hour) and note the start time.
-Reset any prior measurements on your power meter before beginning.
-After the test duration, note the stop time and the total power consumed.
+Start the test at a round time (e.g., on the hour), reset prior readings on your power meter, and record the start and stop times along with the total power consumed.

 Results